sclab-io/sclab-io.github.io/src/en/source/index.html.md

 ---
-title: API Reference
+title: SCLAB API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
   - shell
   - javascript

 toc_footers:
-  - <a href='https://www.sclab.io'>Sign Up for a Developer Key</a>
+  - <a href='https://www.sclab.io'>Sign Up for a Developer token</a>
-  - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>

 includes:
   - errors